julianeugarten/julianeugarten/publications.md

 ### Awards and Fellowships

 - Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
-I will conduct my fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.
+I conducted my fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction Comments about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.

 - Royal Dutch Academy of Sciences Education Award (2014) for the project *The Jane Austen Novel*.